Greek and Macedonian phalanx formation

 King Philip II of Macedon was the first to introduce the phalanx in the Macedonian army.
 The Macedonian phalanx consisted of the former heavy infantry.
 Its basic unit was the syntagma, which comprised 16 ranks with 16 soldiers in each rank.

-The 256 soldiers were armed with spears, called sarrisas, which were much longer than those used by the Greek hoplites: they were 4-6 meters (13.12-19.69 feet) long.
+The 256 soldiers were armed with spears, called sarrisas, which were much longer than those used by the Greek hoplites: they were 4-6 metres long.

 In the first rows, sarissas were held horizontally.
 From the sixth row backwards, the soldiers held their spears upright.